ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   result.

 Helper:
-: The Aggregator that executes the aggregation and collection sub-protocols as instructed by the Leader.
+: The Aggregator that executes the aggregation and collection interactions as instructed by the Leader.

 Input share: